backbencherRahim/problem-solutions/README.md

 # problem-solutions
 ## Problem Number
+  problem statement no will be display
 ## Solutions steps
   1. First read the problem.
-  2. Understand the problem.
+  2. Understand the problem's key point.
-  3. Take step to solve the problem.
+  3. Then take a step to solve the problem.

-##
+#### Author
+  Abdur Rahim